Chairman of the BBC Trust

-The review looked at the four main TV channels - BBC One, Two, Three and Four
+Conclusions from the Trust's review looking at BBC One, BBC Two, BBC Three and BBC Four

 The BBC exists to serve the public, and its mission is to inform, educate and entertain.
 The BBC Trust is the governing body of the BBC, and we make sure the BBC delivers that mission.

-Led by Acting Chairman Diane Coyle, and consisting of 12 Trustees, the Trust is the guardian of licence fee revenue and of the public interest in the BBC.
+Led by Chairman Rona Fairhead, and consisting of 12 Trustees, the Trust is the guardian of licence fee revenue and of the public interest in the BBC.